Responsible Wood announces Community Grants recipients

-On 21 January 2021, Responsible Wood announced the successful recipients from the 2020 Small Grants Program.
+On 8th of December 2021, Responsible Wood announced the successful recipients from the 2021/22 Community Grants Program.

 Responsible Wood Community Grants are awarded for collaborative community-based projects, activities or events that connect communities to Responsible Wood certified forests.

-In announcing the successful recipients, Small Grants Coordinator Megan Graham reflected on the quality of applications.
+In announcing the successful recipients, Community Grants Project Manager Megan Graham reflected on the quality of applications.

 Are there any additional requirements that successful applicants must adhere to?